forderud/QtNativeWindow/AtlOleHost/README.md

-# AtlMiniHost - ATL-based host window for OLE controls
+# AtlOleHost - ATL-based host window for OLE controls

 Enables testing of:
 - Qt ActiveX control examples in ATL container and reproducing bugs in Qt or ATL.